unicef/etools-infra/README.md

 - In the `users.UserProfile` model, make sure to select a country and/or a country override

 You should now be able to access frontend apps.

+### Warehouse Setup

+ - After completing the `Dev Setup`
+ - Initialize warehouse databases `fab warehouse_init`
+ - Backfill airflow DAGs `fab airflow_backfill`
+ - You may need to restart airflow and airflow scheduler docker instances Check which `etoolsinfra_*` instances are not running and restart them
+ - You can access ReDash at `localhost:5000` and Airflow at `localhost:5001`

 ### Getting latest changes

 Getting the latest changes should be a two-step process: